 ALL PROCEEDS WILL GO TO FARLEIGH HOSPICE

-While I was writing these books, my mother was diagnosed with terminal cancer.
+While I was writing The Wonderful Doctor of Oz and Legends of Camelot, my mother was diagnosed with terminal cancer.
 It progressed very rapidly and she passed away before they’d even gone to print.
 I can’t thank my editors at Puffin enough – Ruth, Pippa and especially Asmaa – for their support and kindness as I stumbled through the remaining chapters.

 I’m not going to tell you about Mum, because I’m in no way a good enough writer to capture all that was wonderful about her.
 Just know that the Twelfth Doctor’s words: ‘Always try to be nice, but never fail to be kind’ feel very right, and I loved her so much.
 Still do, of course.
 Love doesn’t just melt away when you lose someone.